rasensio1/10-steps-clojure/README.md

 # steps-clojure

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... teach beginners how to get started with Clojure!

-## Usage
+## No Fat

-FIXME
+I want to get you up and running in a fun environment as quickly as possible.

+I find that the biggest hurdle in learning something new is getting stuck before you can have any fun!

 ## License